General

 Do your employees have access to the right sort of equipment?
 Do they have fast computers and good internet connections?
 Are they using the latest versions of relevant software?

-You need to make sure that your employees have the right tools for the job.
-It’s up to you to make sure that all the relevant equipment and supplies they need are on hand.
+You need to ensure your employees have the right tools for the job.
+It’s up to you to provide all the appropriate equipment and supplies they need on hand.

 Teach Good Time Management Skills

-Employee time management is a vital skill that you need to teach your employees.
+Employee time management is a vital skill you must teach your employees.
 For instance, let’s say that you work with programmers who have to wait a while for their code to compile.

-Is there anything else they could be doing in this time?
+Is there anything else they could be doing at this time?
 Teach your employees to be productive with all their time, including downtime.

-Encourage your workers to take mini-breaks away from their desk to recharge their mental alertness and energy levels so they can get more done when they are working.
+Encourage your workers to take mini-breaks away from their desks to recharge their mental alertness and energy levels so they can get more done when they are working.

-Remember productivity is a measurement of how much is achieved i.e. output per amount used i.e. unit of input over the time taken to achieve it.
+Remember, productivity measures how much is achieved, i.e., output per amount used, i.e., a unit of input over the time taken to achieve it.

-To get more done in less time takes more resources or improved performance of existing resources.
-Your workers fully rested, fueled and hydrated are sure to achieve more output in less time.
+Getting more done in less time takes more resources or improves the performance of existing resources.
+Your workers, fully rested, fueled, and hydrated, will achieve more output in less time.

 Get to Know Your Employees

 A remote management style doesn’t endear the boss to anyone.
-You need to get to know your employees on a personal level: what they like and don’t like, what issues they have, and what they’re amazing at.
+You need to know your employees personally: what they like and don’t like, what issues they have, and what they’re excellent at.

 Try to be friendly with co-workers.
-If they like and respect you, they’re more likely to come to you with issues that you can solve.
-Praise from you will also be more meaningful if there’s a stronger relationship in place.
+If they like and respect you, they’ll likely come to you with issues you can solve.
+Praise from you will also be more meaningful if a more robust relationship is in place.

 Give Employees Freedom

 You should let your employees work freely.
-Don’t constrict them too much: if they have a preferred way of working and it makes them more productive, let them work that way!
+Don’t constrict them too much: if they have a preferred way of working that makes them more productive, let them work that way!

-Giving your employees a little more freedom might be the best decision you ever make.
+Giving your employees more freedom might be the best decision you ever make.

 How to Be Productive at Work: Solved

-We hope you’ve enjoyed this article on teaching employees how to be more productive at work.
-Follow these tips and you’ll improve productivity in no time.
+We hope you’ve enjoyed this article on teaching employees to be more productive.
+Follow these tips, and you’ll improve productivity in no time.

-For more interesting articles like this, including using video conferencing for team meetings check out the rest of our blog!
+For more exciting articles like this, including using video conferencing for team meetings check out the rest of our blog!